bosoni/MakeMGCB/README.txt

 Assets under music/  will use Song processor.

+.mgcb works with MG and KNI Pipeline tool.

+---
-Under scripts/ directory, there are windows and linux scripts which compiles differend assets using monogame pipeline tools.
-Edit them as you will.
+Under scripts/ directory, there are windows and linux scripts (maybe out of date) Edit them as you will.
+---